 The largest portion of the District's government-wide net position reflects its investment in capital assets (e.g., land, buildings, vehicles, furniture, equipment, and construction in progress), net of accumulated depreciation plus deferred inflows/outflows of resources (if applicable) less any related debt used to acquire those assets still outstanding.
-The District saw an increase in total liabilities due to the adoption of both GASB Statements 91 and 96 for recording conduit debt and subscription liabilities, as well as due to an increase in net pension obligations of \$53.3 million that offset a decrease in bond indebtedness of \$1.3 million.
+The District saw a decrease in total liabilities due a decrease in net pension obligations of \$1.2 million that offset an increase in bond indebtedness of \$5.7 million.
 The implementation of GASB Statements 68 and 71, which became effective for fiscal years beginning after June 15, 2014, significantly changed pension accounting and financial reporting for governmental employees who participate in a pension plan, such as the state-administered Oklahoma Teachers' Retirement System.
 The inclusion of this financial data does not affect the financial stability of the District, nor does it influence financial decisions for the District.

-The government-wide total net position of \$223.6 million, which represents resources that are unrestricted, \$(12.5) million, may be used to meet the District's ongoing obligations to citizens and creditors.
+The government-wide total net position of \$233.3 million, which represents resources that are unrestricted, \$(42.0) million, may be used to meet the District's ongoing obligations to citizens and creditors.

 Changes in Net Position.
-Over the two-year period, a number of shifts can be observed, such as an increase in property taxes tied to the District's net assessed valuation growth of 7%, an increase in state aid, and an increase in other local revenue that reflects continuing growth in areas where the District continues to pioneer new revenue streams while surviving the shortages in the revenue categories which normally produce stable proceeds.
+Over the two-year period, a number of shifts can be observed, such as an increase in property taxes tied to the District's net assessed valuation growth of 8%, an increase in state aid, and an increase in other local revenue that reflects continuing growth in areas where the District continues to pioneer new revenue streams while surviving the shortages in the revenue categories which normally produce stable proceeds.

-The District's government-wide total revenues were \$228.3 million, an increase of \$10.2 million from the prior fiscal year total of \$218 million.
-The increase is due mainly to enrollment patterns shifting back to normal levels which impacted state aid growth and the amount of funds the state calculated into the funding formula.
-Additionally, the District experienced an increase in federal funds and grants due to receiving one-time federal funding from various governmental relief packages.
-A significant portion, 37%, of the District's revenue comes from property taxes; 27% comes from state aid formula grants; 19% from other taxes; 9% is related to other operating grants and contributions; the remaining 8% comes from charges for services and other sources.
+The District's government-wide total revenues were \$256.8 million, an increase of \$28.4 million from the prior fiscal year total of \$228.3 million.
+The increase is due mainly to state aid increasing with legislative measurers impacting the amount of funds the state calculated into the funding formula.
+A significant portion, 34%, of the District's revenue comes from property taxes; 29% comes from state aid formula grants; 20% from other taxes; 7% is related to other operating grants and contributions; the remaining 10% comes from charges for services and other sources.

-Governmental activities increased in District net position by \$32.1 million.
-The total cost of all governmental activities programs and services was \$196.1 million.
-The amount our taxpayers paid for these activities through property taxes was \$82.9 million or 42.3%.
+Governmental activities increased in District net position by \$9.7 million.
+The total cost of all governmental activities programs and services was \$247.1 million.
+The amount our taxpayers paid for these activities through property taxes was \$87.5 million or 35.4%.
 The Statement of Activities presents a district-wide summary of revenues and expenses for the fiscal year.
 The format of the presentation identifies expenses by program areas (functions), and identifies to what extent those expenses are offset by charges for services, operating grants, and contributions.